 - Only interested in things that suit them.

 - Make others feel guilty.

 - Mood swings.

 - Uses others for their own gains.

-Narcissists all to often love bomb people into the relationship, through excessive and insincere flattery, calling often, excessive gifts, moving in fast.
+Narcissists, all too often love bomb people into the relationship through excessive and insincere flattery, constantly calling, excessive gifts, moving in fast.

-Use any and all weaknesses against you either so you fear standing up for yourself and fawn to their behaviour.
+Narcissists use any and all weaknesses against you either, so you fear standing up for yourself and fawn to their behaviour.
 Or to guilt trip you in some way.
-“After all, I’ve done for you.”
+“After all I’ve done for you.”

-They’re very secretive about where they’ve been, what they’re doing, the phone always faces down with no message preview, you’re not allowed passwords, they will claim there’s some form of sensitive information on there or ask “don’t you trust me.”
+Narcissists can be very secretive about where they’ve been, what they’re doing, the phone always faces down with no message preview, you’re not allowed passwords, they will claim there’s some form of sensitive information on there or ask, “don’t you trust me.”
 Creating a lot of intrigues.
-Create feelings of jealousy flirting with others in front of you, then if you ask call you “jealous.”
-Or claim “you’re to hung up on your past.” denying they know someone that’s obvious they do.
+Create feelings of jealousy flirting with others in front of you, then if you ask, call you “jealous.”
+Or claim “you’re too hung up on your past.” denying they know someone that’s obvious they do.

 They cheated on the exes, or they’ve already cheated on you, physically or emotionally, cheated people out of homes, money, dreams, hopes, friendships, family.